LootboxFund/marketer-frontend/README.md

 - ✅ Show read-only list of offers & promoters to affiliates in marketplace tab
 - ✅ Show read-only list of organizers to advertisers in marketplace tab
 - ✅ Update advertiser details

-- ⬜️ Update organizer details
+- ✅ Update organizer details
-- ⬜️ Organizer backend auth permissions
+- ✅ Organizer backend auth permissions
-- ⬜️ Add GraphQL server side caching
+- ✅ Add GraphQL server side caching
+- ⬜️ Add descriptions to page
+- ⬜️ Ad Creative Device Simulator shows a preview of the media

+- ⬜️ Deploy to staging
 - ⬜️ Refactor widgets to new graphql

 - ⬜️ Lootbox Pixel on Google Tag Manager